Howard Griffith: Professional career

 Griffith retired from the NFL at the start of the 2002 season, due to a neck injury sustained in the 2001 preseason that caused him to miss the entire 2001 campaign.
 His final totals over his 11 NFL seasons include 351 rushing yards and three touchdowns, along with 122 receptions for 844 yards and nine touchdowns.

+Broadcasting and author

-Today, Griffith works as a football analyst.
+Griffith currently works as a football analyst.
 He is one of the lead in-studio analysts for the Big Ten Network, giving his weekly analysis of Big 10 football.
 In 2005, he was an analyst for the NFL and NFL Europe football leagues, as he commentated games that were broadcast by Fox and the NFL Networks.
 He is the author of the 2001 book Laying it on the Line.

 His son Houston committed to Notre Dame in 2018.